|

 also called grade or condition, as manifested by a numerical score

-by a third party grading service.
-Example scores are MS-69 or MS-70
+assigned by a third party grading service.
+Example scores are MS-69 or

 terminology).

-How much extra should one pay to acquire a graded (or ungraded, for
+its intrinsic bullion value) should one pay to acquire a graded (or

 received numerous requests for retail value trend data on silver and